Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-strings](https://github.com/eengl/fortran-strings): library and module which contains functions for common string manipulations, by eengl

 [M_strings](https://github.com/urbanjost/M_strings): modules for processing strings.
-Routines for parsing, tokenizing, changing case, substituting new strings for substrings, locating strings with simple wildcard expressions, removing tabs and line terminators and other string manipulations are included
+Routines for parsing, tokenizing, changing case, substituting new strings for substrings, locating strings with simple wildcard expressions, removing tabs and line terminators and other string manipulations are included[fds

 [StringiFor](https://github.com/szaghi/StringiFor): Strings Fortran Manipulator with steroids, by szaghi